Ellen Van Volkenburg: Career

-At the operning night of the Theatre of the Golden Bough, Volkenburg had the title-role in Maurice Browne's play, The Mother of Gregory, which played June 6, 7, and 14, 1924.
+In January 1924, Van Volkenburg gave a puppet performance of A Midsummer Night's Dream in San Francisco, with puppets designed by sculptor Kathleen Wheeler.
+At the opening night of the Theatre of the Golden Bough in Carmel, Volkenburg had the title role in Maurice Browne's play, The Mother of Gregory, which played June 6, 7, and 14, 1924.
+In 1930, she produced Othello in London, with Paul Robeson in the title role, Browne as Iago, and Peggy Ashcroft as Desdemona.